noerjeffries/START-HERE/CONTRIBUTING.md

 #### 4. Found a bug?

  - **[Report it here](https://github.com/hypothesis/h/issues/new)**

+#### 5. Feature Requests

+ - Want to see a feature, which is not available yet?
+[Post it here!](https://github.com/WorldBrain/Roadmap/issues/new)

 <br>

 ## How to set everything up

-Just follow the installation guidelines here: [How-to-Setup.md](https://github.com/WorldBrain/aa-START-HERE/blob/master/HOW-TO-SETUP.md)
+Just follow the installation guidelines here: [How-to-Setup.md](https://github.com/WorldBrain/START-HERE/blob/master/HOW-TO-SETUP.md)

 <br>